yizhongw/mail-exec/README.md

 # mail-nohub
-A command utility that keeps your job running in background and send email to you when it's done.
+A command utility that runs your job and sends email to you when it's done.

+### Install Guide